 Managers should meet or speak to their teams often.
 They can monitor engagement and manage workloads but also identify issues as and when they arise.

 6. Comfortable Work Environment

 Ensure your teams have everything they need to succeed.
 Comfortable chairs, monitors, keyboards are important, but also consider things like healthy snacks or food options and natural light.
 Provide a clean and well-maintained physical space with adequate lighting.
 Temperature control, and ergonomic furniture is also important.

 Pay your employees what they deserve.
 Fair wages and incentives will make your teams feel valued and increase productivity.
 However, don’t underestimate the cost of onboarding when staff turnover is high.

 8. Encourage Time-Off

+Building a positive workplace culture involves many different strategies.
 Other common qualities to consider are things such as; growth opportunities, emphasizing creativity, and healthy work relationships.
+Gallup reported, 51% of employees are disengaged in the workplace, while 13% are actively disengaged.
+As we mentioned earlier, company culture has a great influence on this.
+So take the time to evaluate your culture to make the necessary changes.
 But remember that all cultures are unique, and building yours will take time, careful planning, and consideration.
 But ultimately, it will all be worthwhile.